This article may contain affiliate/compensated links. For full information, please see our disclaimer here.

 Be open and clear with your communication upfront and ask any questions you have.
 There are NO stupid questions!

-6. Be Flexible and Open-Minded
+Step 7: Stay Flexible and Open-Minded

 Flexibility is key to unlocking a myriad of house sitting opportunities.
 Be open to various locations, durations, and types of homes.
 You are at the mercy of when and where house sits are available, so you’ll likely have to be flexible with your dates and destinations.